 - as “Not Only SQL”, meaning complete IT solutions that may include RDBMS-based and SQL-based components where appropriate, but non-RDMBS storage components and non-SQL-based query/processing tools where appropriate too.

-In either case, nosql is a pretty generic description for many different tools for handling persistent data.
+In either case, NoSQL is a pretty generic description for many different tools for handling persistent data.
 Despite being rather vague, the term is nevertheless useful for discussion high-level concepts as done here.
-Nosql databases are generally divided into key-value, document-based, bigtable-based or graph-based.
-The information below is applicable to the first three, and partly to graph databases too.
+NoSQL databases are generally divided into key-value, document-based, bigtable-based, or graph-based.
+There is a fifth category which I will call “analytics-centric”.

 Structured Data and the Relational Model